West Ham Corporation Tramways

 West Ham Corporation Tramways motorman

-A motorman at the controls of Tramcar 1A (a water car) outside Greengate St Depot, which opened on 25th October 1906 — the photo is undated, but was probably taken not long afterwards.
-Note that the subject's collar clearly has a badge of some description, probably a corporation coat of arms device (see below).
-The left-arm of his jacket also bears a badge, possibly embroidered, which can also be seen in the shot of Tramcar No 37 above.
+A motorman at the controls of Tramcar 1A (a water car) outside Greengate Street Depot, which opened on 25th October 1906 — the photo is undated, but was probably taken not too long afterwards.
+The subject's collar appears to bear a badge, probably the standard West Ham municipal-device badge.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Eddie Dawes.

 West Ham Corporation Tramways motorman Tram No 11

-A motorman at the controls of Tramcar No 11 on Service 63 to Aldgate, which was introduced on 1st January 1913 — although the photo is undated, it was probably taken just prior to or during the Great War.
-The subject's PSV badge is almost certainly a 'Mechanical Power' type.
+A motorman at the controls of Tramcar No 11 on Service 63 to Aldgate, which was introduced on 1st January 1913 — although the photo is undated, it was probably taken just prior to, or during, the Great War.
+The subject's PCO licence badge is almost certainly a 'Mechanical Power' type.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to Colin Withey.

 West Ham Corporation tramways Tram No 68 and motorman